 Pita Godinet: Christchurch-born livewire Godinet played 18 NRL games for the Warriors from 2011-13, while he also featured in the club’s NSW Cup grand final loss to Canterbury in 2011.
 After two seasons with Wakefield Trinity, the utility played two first grade games for Manly in 2016 and featured prominently for ISP outfit Blacktown Workers Sea Eagles last year before earning a contract with Wests Tigers.

 Ligi Sao: A member of the Warriors’ 2011 NYC grand final success, Sao was lured to Manly and played 21 NRL games for the club from 2013-15.
-The rugged forward returned to Auckland in 2016 and has played 18 games in the top flight for the Warriors to date.
+The rugged forward returned to Auckland in 2016 and played 26 games for the Warriors before departing for Super League at the end of 2019.

 Shaun Lane: A rookie sensation with the Bulldogs in 2015 – scoring five tries in 14 games – Lane linked with the Warriors midway through 2016 as Faitala-Mariner went in the opposite direction.
 Lane featured in the under-strength Warriors’ gutsy win over the Dragons, but could not force his way into the first grade 17 again, instead featuring in the club’s InTrust Super Premiership finals campaign before signing with Manly for 2017.
 He played 33 games for the Sea Eagles – including all 24 in a breakout 2018 season – but was snapped up by Parramatta at the end of last year.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta, Cronulla and Canterbury, but a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017, playing 24 games and helping the club to a top-eight return.
-The wily playmaker’s influence has been equalling striking since joining the Warriors last year, featuring prominently in their return to the finals.
+The wily playmaker’s influence was equally striking after joining the Warriors in 2018, featuring prominently in their return to the finals.
 A tremendous clubman and leader, Green’s on-field appeal waned and he was informed midway through 2020 that his contract would not be extended.
 He has played 55 games for the Warriors – more than at any other Australian or English club.